lucyamy/LapX9C10X/README.md

 void offset(int change);
 -----------------
-Moves the wiper ‘change’ amount – that is, it adds or subtracts ‘change’ from the wiper position.
+Moves the wiper *change* amount – that is, it adds or subtracts *change* from the wiper position.

 void reset(int wiper);
 ----------------